chaofengc/IQA-PyTorch/README.md

 | Methods | Dataset | Kon10k | LIVEC | SPAQ | AVA | Link(pth) |
 | --- | --- | --- | --- | --- | --- | --- |

+## Contribution

+Any contributions to this repository are greatly appreciated.
+Please follow the [contribution instructions](Instruction.md) for contribution guidance.

 ## License